firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-09-17-city-of-the-angels.md

 “No. This sacred ground will be a door for us, but we won’t have direct dealings with the clergy.
 The bishop projects that this city will serve precisely to avoid favoritism towards the Spaniards and, although it will be under the power of the angels, we will not interfere in human politics.
 It will be useful to the extent that it allows us to do our work better.
 Plus, this is the first time that the angels would have a city in the New World.”

-The discussion continued, but little by little the angels, thrones, choirs, and seraphim, were added to the accord.
+The discussion continued but, little by little, the angels, thrones, choirs, and seraphim were added to the accord.
 In the end, construction of the headquarters was approved by majority vote.

 ----